Lateral movement: Movements with sideways motion

 The side pass (also called the full pass or full travers), leg yield, and half-pass all ask the horse to move sideways.

 The leg-yield and half-pass are seen in dressage, and require the horse to have forward movement, resulting in the horse moving in a diagonal line.
 The main difference between the two movements is the direction of bend: with the horse bent in the direction of travel in the half-pass, and kept straight in the leg-yield.
 Therefore, the half-pass is much more difficult, requiring greater engagement and collection from the horse.
-It is important to note that the half-pass is a variation on the three-track movement, haunches-in, although it is a two-track movement itself.
+The half-pass is a variation on the three-track movement, haunches-in, although it is a two-track movement itself.

 In the side pass, the horse moves sideways without stepping forward, and must be executed from a halt.
 It originated in the cavalry, to help correct the spacing of two horses that were side-by-side in a line.
 Today it is seen used in the western disciplines, or by police horses.
 Additionally, it is seen in the lower-level dressage tests in Austria.

 These movements teach the horse to properly move sideways away from leg pressure.